Teret90/Teret90/README.md

 | **Hominid Classification Model with Streamlit Integration** | Developed a classification system for hominid species using machine learning. | Python, Pandas, Numpy, Scikit-learn, Streamlit | - Compared various classification models.<br>- Selected Random Forest for its accuracy and efficiency.<br>- Created a real-time interactive model using Streamlit. |
 | **Generative AI Recipe Recommender**           | Web application recommending recipes based on user-provided ingredients. | Python, FastAPI, OpenAI API, PostgreSQL, Docker, asyncpg | - Developed AI-based recipe recommendations.<br>- Implemented interaction history and history lookup.<br>- Containerized the application with Docker for easy deployment. |

+---

 ## Professional Experience

 ### **Data Scientist | Field and Analysis Technician** - _Agerpix Technologies_ (2022 - 2023)

 - Conducted **data analysis** to support decision-making processes related to agricultural production.
 - Prepared and preprocessed image datasets for **machine learning model training**, ensuring data quality and relevance for accurate predictions.
 - Utilized **QGIS** for **parcel digitization**, improving the accuracy of spatial data used in production estimates.
 - Performed **field sampling** to gather complementary data, refining and validating model predictions.
 - Collaborated with the team under an **AGILE** methodology to optimize workflows and streamline data collection processes.

+---

 ### **Biological Control Specialist** - _Aleia Roses/Ondara Directorship_ (2016 - 2020)

 - Collected and analyzed data related to rose cultivation in a technological greenhouse to manage pest control and diseases efficiently.
 - Focused on the importance of accurate data collection and continuous analysis to improve agricultural outcomes.

+---

-## Get in touch
+## Get in Touch

 - [GitHub](https://github.com/Teret90)
 - [LinkedIn](https://www.linkedin.com/in/teresa-terol-d%C3%ADez-336964190/)
 - [Email](mailto:teresateroldiez@gmail.com)